A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

-\begin{flushright} Section Editors: \\Carlo Giunti, Andr\'e de Gouvea \end{flushright} The existence of sterile neutrinos is an exciting possible manifestation of new physics beyond the standard scenario of three-neutrino mixing, which has been established by the observation of neutrino flavor oscillations in many solar, reactor, and accelerator experiments (see the recent reviews in Refs.~\cite{Bellini:2013wra,Wang:2015rma}).
+The existence of sterile neutrinos is an exciting possible manifestation of new physics beyond the standard scenario of three-neutrino mixing, which has been established by the observation of neutrino flavor oscillations in many solar, reactor, and accelerator experiments (see the recent reviews in Refs.~\cite{Bellini:2013wra,Wang:2015rma}).
 Sterile neutrinos~\cite{Pontecorvo:1967fh} are observable through their mixing with the active neutrinos.
 In this Section we present a brief introduction to the standard theory of three-neutrino mixing in Subsection~\ref{sub:Stephen} and a summary of its current phenomenological status in Subsection~\ref{sub:Concha}.
 In Subsection~\ref{sub:Andre} we summarize the open questions in neutrino physics and in Subsection~\ref{sub:Paul} we present a general introduction to sterile neutrinos.